EndPointCorp/end-point-blog/2018/07/13/recommender-mxnet.html.md

+---
+author: Kamil Ciemniewski
-# Recommender System via a simple Matrix Factorization
+title: "Recommender System via a simple Matrix Factorization"
+tags: python, mxnet, machine-learning
+---

 We all like how apps like Spotify or Last.fm can recommend us a song that feels so much like our taste.
 Being able to recommend an item to a user is very important for keeping and expanding the user base.